W7k-J/W7k-J.github.io/_posts/2022-06-18-DynamoScript-AssignRoomToCeiling.md

 A lot of people in the comments didn’t know why sometimes the script was not working.
 The problem is that in case of not finding the room below the ceiling python doesn’t know what to do.
 So it crashes.
-Below is the solution to this problem (google: try and except in python).
+Below is the solution to this problem (try and except).
 As you can see in case of not finding the room the script is adding “No Room” to the list instead.

+### Assign Room Name instead of Room Number (2)

+That’s probably the biggest change requested by many in the comments.
+At the beginning I thought it should be quick change but apparently Iron Python has some problems with using room names.

+You can access it by using .LookupParameter() and this is how I did it in the end.
+Of course you can also use dynamo to swich numbers into names - that was my first idea after having problems with "Room name".

 ```python